Efficient Symbolic Execution of Software under Fault Attacks: Accurate Fault Modeling via Program Transformation

-We now use the example program in Fig.~\ref{fig:motivating} to illustrate our fault modeling technique.
-Recall that in Fig.~\ref{fig:motivating}, the right-hand side shows the CFG of the original program $P$.
-In contrast, Fig.~\ref{fig:motivating_transformed} shows the CFG of the new program $P'$.
+We now use another example, i.e., the program in Fig.~\ref{fig:motivating}, to explain our fault modeling algorithm in detail.
+Recall that in Fig.~\ref{fig:motivating}, the right-hand side shows the control flow graph of the original program $P$.
+Accordingly, in Fig.~\ref{fig:motivating_transformed}, the left-hand side shows the control flow graph of the new program $P'$.